-One of the major problems with loneliness is the way we react to depression.
-We may think we are more comfortable skipping a social outing, but what do we often do instead?
+One of the major problems with loneliness is how we react to depression.
+We may think we're more comfortable skipping a social outing, but what do we do instead?
 Binge shows on Netflix while stuffing our mouths with fatty foods and sugary beverages?
-It would be much healthier to meet up with our friends for a game of pool, not to mention much more active.
+It would be much healthier to meet up with our friends for a game of pool.

-Because we can connect to anyone anywhere and at any time, we are continuously lulled into a false sense of security by believing that we are truly connecting with others when, in fact, we are not.
-The truth is that we are lonelier than we have ever been, which is making us sicker and more selfish than we have ever been - and we have social media to thank.
+Because in the information age we can connect to anyone anywhere and at any time, we are continuously lulled into a false sense of companionship.
+We're lonelier than we've ever been, and we have social media to thank.

 As comforting as it can be to back out of a social commitment, people do, in fact, need other people to survive.
 And while we may all feel a sense of loneliness from time to time, it is the chronic, prolonged loneliness that truly does us in.
 Being lonely can lead to anxiety and depression, and all of those unsavory side effects and manifestations that go along with those conditions.

-Loneliness is especially dangerous for the elderly, and it is also particularly popular the older the age group.
-For instance, back in 2010, the AARP published a survey in which one out of three adults over the age of 45 years old reported that they had been suffering from chronic loneliness.
-Only ten years prior, that number was much less, with one in five people in that age group admitting to chronic loneliness.
+Loneliness is especially dangerous for the elderly, and it is also common for this age group.
+For instance, back in 2010, the AARP published a survey in which one out of three adults over the age of 45 years old reported they had been suffering from chronic loneliness.
+Only ten years prior, that number was much less, with one in five people in that age group reporting chronic loneliness.

 If you can't find a meetup for your particular interest, you can create your group.
 Simply pick a public meeting place, and then organize the weekly or monthly meetings as you see fit.
-There's a nominal monthly fee to keep your Meetup going, but when you compare it to the alternative, the fee is insignificant when your mental and physical health is at stake.
+There's a nominal monthly fee to keep your Meetup going, but when you compare it to the alternative, the fee is insignificant.

-Failing that, you can also use your own social media preferences to seek out local meetup groups.
-But make sure these groups meet in person, else you are simply going back to your cocoon of cold emptiness of conversing over a computer screen, as opposed to engaging in legitimate, face-to-face conversation over a cold beer or a hot cup of coffee and a scone.
+You can also use your own social media preferences to seek out local meetup groups.
+But make sure these groups meet in person, or you're simply going back to the cold emptiness of a computer screen.